NicoGER1/NicoGER1/README.md

 ### Hello world 👋 I'm Nico

 # 💫 About Me:
-I am a front-end developer who loves exploring new technologies and learning new skills.<br>I'm always on the lookout for challenges and opportunities to improve my skills and create innovative products.
+I am a web developer who loves exploring new technologies and learning new skills.<br>I'm always on the lookout for challenges and opportunities to improve my skills and create innovative products.

 ## 🌐 Socials: